Today in Middle Eastern history: Saladin takes Jerusalem (1187)

 There are plenty of things wrong with Ridley Scott’s 2005 Crusades epic Kingdom of Heaven.
-He makes a total hash out of the history of the Kingdom of Jerusalem, for one thing.
-In Scott’s story, Princess (later Queen) Sybilla (d.
-1190) is trapped in an unhappy marriage to the malicious idiot (and later King) Guy of Lusignon (d.
-1194), but in reality she seems to have been at least content with their marriage, and it’s not clear that Guy was any more malicious than your average 12th century ambitious noble.
-He was probably an idiot, so I’ll give Scott that.
-Scott’s hero, Balian of Ibelin (d.
-1193), was really the hero of the siege of Jerusalem from the Christian side, but he wasn’t a heroic agnostic outsider.
-Balian was in reality a believing Christian who was very much enmeshed in divisive court politics.
-Scott eliminates King Baldwin V from the story altogether, which not only is ahistorical but makes his Sybilla’s motivations almost inscrutable.
-To be fair, Baldwin V is in the director’s cut, which consequently is a better version of the film.
+It completely rewrites the history of the court at Jerusalem, for one thing.
+In Scott’s story, Princess (later queen) Sybilla (d.
+1190) is trapped in an unhappy marriage to malicious idiot (and later king) Guy of Lusignon (d.
+1194), leading her to have a fling with a righteous but agnostic court outsider, Balian of Ibelin (d.
+1193).
+In reality, Sybilla seems to have been at least content with her marriage, and it’s not clear that Guy was any more malicious than your average 12th century ambitious noble, though he does seem to have been kind of an idiot.
+Scott’s hero, Balian, really was the hero of the siege of Jerusalem from the Christian side, but he wasn’t agnostic, definitely wasn’t an outsider, and he didn’t have a fling with Sybilla.
+Unless you see the director’s cut, the young King Baldwin V never appears in the film at all, which is historically inaccurate and makes some of the characters’ choices seem inexplicable.

-There is one scene towards the end of the film that I do like quite a bit.
+There is one scene towards the end of the film that I do like.
 After Saladin’s (d.
 1193) army has battered Jerusalem for a few days—even knocking down one of its walls—but hasn’t been able to take the city, Balian rides out to parley with him.
-Balian warns that if Saladin refuses to allow every Christian inside the city safe passage out of Muslim territory, he will order the city’s Christian defenders to destroy Jerusalem itself before they make a final stand, which he promises will “break” Saladin’s army even if it emerges victorious.
-It’s a cool threat, even coming out of Bloom’s decidedly nonthreatening face, but the best part to me is that this is actually pretty close to how we’re told that their conversation played out in real life.
+Balian warns that if Saladin refuses to allow every Christian inside the city safe passage out of Muslim territory, he will order the city’s defenders to destroy Jerusalem itself before they make a final stand, which he promises will “break” Saladin’s army.
+Part of the reason I like this scene is because it is actually pretty close to how we’re told the real conversation between Balian and Saladin actually played out.
 The very well-renowned Arab historian Ibn al-Athir (d.
 1233), who was actually in Saladin’s retinue and witnessed the siege firsthand, wrote that Balian told Saladin: